Clanker-1/Mountain-Goat-Game/README.md

 ![ClassDiagram.png](https://github.com/Clanker-1/Mountain-Goat-Game/blob/main/images/Mockup.png)

 ## Purpose
-A fun game to play when boared or when you have nothing else to do.
+A fun game to play when bored or when you have nothing else to do.

 ## Target User
-People who are boared.
+People who are bored.

 ## Program Structure
 List the main classes or components you expect to create.